githubtraining/managing-merge-conflicts/responses/e_unexpected-conflict.md

-user created an unexpected merge conflict - instructions to fix that problem

 Uh oh, it would appear that in your excitement to complete this activity you accidentally created a merge conflict outside of the class activity.
 I'm just going to consider this an opportunity for you to have some extra practice handling merge conflicts :grinning:.

 To resolve this merge conflict, I'm going to reference the following example: